Charles Chaillé-Long: Service in Africa

 After the Civil War, about 50 veterans from both sides of the war were asked to serve in Egypt.
 He took a commission as lieutenant-colonel in the Egyptian Army in 1869, arriving in Egypt in 1870.
 In 1874, serving under Charles Gordon in the southern Sudan, he travelled south to present-day Uganda, signing a treaty with Muteesa I of Buganda.
-In 1874 he was the second western explorer of Lake Victoria, and possibly the first American to visit Lake Kyoga.
+In 1874 he was the second western explorer of Lake Victoria, and the first known American to visit Lake Kyoga.
 While on his return journey, he was attacked by the forces of Bunyoro.
 Further missions of exploration were to the Azande in 1875, and the Jubba River in Somalia in 1876.
 In 1875, he commanded Egyptian forces in the McKillop expedition, to the Indian Ocean coast.

 He wrote a book on his adventures called Central Africa: Naked Truths of Naked People.

 Post-military service

 He resigned his commission in 1877, returned to the United States, and attended Columbia Law School.
 He graduated Columbia in 1880.
 He became a lawyer of international law and taught in Paris.
 In 1881, at the beginning of the Mahdist War, he was placed in charge of the American consulate in Alexandria, Egypt.
 He opened the consulate to refugees of other nations, and was credited with saving numerous lives as a result.

 Chaillé-Long was also a writer.
 His 1884 book, The Three Prophets, took a very negative line on Charles Gordon.
 His comments were later taken up by revisionist writers, notably Lytton Strachey in Eminent Victorians.
 Critics have attacked Chaillé-Long for a lack of accuracy as an author.
 He also wrote, among other works, My Life in Four Continents.

 In 1887, President Grover Cleveland appointed him consul general and secretary for the delegation to Korea.

 Beginning in 1890, he spent about eight years in Egypt, writing and exploring.

 After returning to the United States, he served as secretary for the Universal Postal Congress prior to becoming the secretary for the United States commission at the Paris Exposition in 1900.

 Chaillé-Long died March 24, 1917, in Virginia Beach, Virginia, and was buried in Arlington National Cemetery.
 His wife, Mary Amelia (née Hammond) Chaillé-Long, was the daughter of New York State Congressman John Hammond.